2019 Pollachi sexual assault case

 The Pollachi sexual assault case refers to a case of rape and extortion of numerous women by a gang in Pollachi, Coimbatore in the Indian state of Tamil Nadu.
-The gang would entice women into isolated places after befriending them on social media and sexually assault them and filmed the act.
+The gang would entice women into isolated places after befriending them on social media and sexually assault them and film the act.
 The videos were later used to blackmail the women for sexual favors or money.
 The gang came into spotlight after the family of a 19-year-old college student who claimed to had been sexually assaulted and blackmailed complained to the police.
-According to media accounts, at least 200 women are sexually assaulted in the very same manner and the victims were college and school teachers, doctors, higher secondary school students from all over the state.
-On the mobiles of the accused, police said they discovered dozens of video recordings of women being abused at a farmhouse belonging to one of the accused and some were leaked.
+According to media accounts, at least 200 women, including college and school teachers, doctors, higher secondary school students from all over the state, were sexually assaulted in the same manner.
+Police discovered dozens of video recordings of women being abused on the phone belonging to one of the accused.
+Some videos were leaked.

 There were protests across the state organized by students, political parties and various organizations to bring the perpetrators to justice.